SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 A value of 100 is the maximum of the severity value.

 A severity with the value of 100 MUST always be supplied.
 This is the highest severity for the system.
-If no severity with a value of 100 exists, e.g. the highest severity value is set at 90, an `Impact` with a higher `SeverityValue` WILL be considered to be an _unkown_ severity.
+If no severity with a value of 100 exists, e.g. the highest severity value is set at 90, an `Impact` with a higher `SeverityValue` WILL be considered to be an _unknown_ severity.

 ### Component impacts